floresacton/big-foc/README.md

 ### 6. Protection and Sensing

 #### Temperature Monitoring
-- NTC thermistor on heatsink or FETs
+- NTC thermistor (cheaper than PTC) on heatsink or FETs

 #### Fast Overvoltage Protection
 - Hardware comparator for <1µs response time